Sdelsaz/PIN-for-Admin/README.md

 - $6= Maximum number of attempts
 - $7= Number of characters/PIN length

- You can set the amount of time for which they have this privilege in Minutes as Parameter 4 If not amount of time is set, the default is 10 minutes.
+ You can set the amount of time for which they have this privilege in Minutes as Parameter 4.
+If no amount of time is set, the default is 10 minutes.

  A window will show them the amount of time left, if they close it the script will still execute